 Employees are allowed personal leave for:

-- An employee’s marriage: four days’ leave, including two days’ paid leave;
+- An employee’s marriage: 4 days’ leave, including 2 days’ paid leave;

-- The marriage of an employee’s child or stepchild: two days’ leave;
+- The marriage of an employee’s child or stepchild: 2 days’ leave;

-- The death of an employee’s spouse, child, grandchild, parent or stepchild: three days leave, including one day paid leave;
+- The death of an employee’s spouse, child, grandchild, parent or stepchild: 3 days leave, including 1 day paid leave;

-- The death of an employee’s sibling or a sibling or parent of the employee’s spouse: two days leave
+- The death of an employee’s sibling or a sibling or parent of the employee’s spouse: 2 days leave;

-- Circumcision of a child: two days leave; and
+- Circumcision of a child: 2 days leave; and

-- A spouse or dependent child’s surgery: two days leave.
+- A spouse or dependent child’s surgery: 2 days leave.

 Labor Code, 2003, No. 65-99, § 274.